PatientSim: A Persona-Driven Simulator for Realistic Doctor-Patient Interactions: Experimental settings

 \subsection{Model configurations and dataset details}

-\textbf{Model configurations} We select eight LLMs to serve as the backbone for \mname, including API-based models (Gemini-2.5-flash~\cite{gemini2.5}, Gpt-4o-mini~\cite{chatgpt4omini}) and open-source models (Llama 3.1 8B and 70B, Llama 3.3 70B~\cite{grattafiori2024llama3herdmodels}, Qwen2.5 7B and 72B~\cite{qwen2025qwen25technicalreport}) To comply with PhysioNet’s credentialed data use agreement~\footnote{\url{https://physionet.org/news/post/gpt-responsible-use}}, Gpt-4o-mini was accessed via Azure OpenAI Service, and Gemini-2.5-flash via Google Cloud’s Vertex AI.
+\textbf{Model configurations} We select eight LLMs to serve as the backbone for \mname, including API-based models (Gemini-2.5-Flash~\cite{gemini2.5}, GPT-4o mini~\cite{chatgpt4omini}) and open-source models (Llama 3.1 8B and 70B, Llama 3.3 70B~\cite{grattafiori2024llama3herdmodels}, Qwen2.5 7B and 72B~\cite{qwen2025qwen25technicalreport}) To comply with PhysioNet’s credentialed data use agreement~\footnote{\url{https://physionet.org/news/post/gpt-responsible-use}}, GPT-4o mini was accessed via Azure OpenAI Service with human review of the data opted out, and Gemini-2.5-Flash via Google Cloud’s Vertex AI.
 Open-source models were hosted using vLLM.
 Models with 70B and 72B parameters ran on four NVIDIA RTX A6000 GPUs, while the 7B and 8B models ran on a single NVIDIA RTX A6000 GPU.
 Each consultation session took approximately 3 minutes to complete, on average.
 For all simulations, we fixed the random seed to 42 and set the temperature to 0.7 for both patient (\mname) and doctor models to encourage variability while maintaining coherence.
 The evaluator model ran with a temperature of 0 to ensure deterministic and stable assessments.

 \textbf{Dataset details} Our dataset consists of 170 patient profiles, divided into two subsets: 108 profiles for evaluating RQ1 (\ie, persona evaluation) and 52 profiles for evaluating RQ2 (\ie, factual accuracy) and RQ3 (\ie, clinical plausibility).
 For persona evaluation, we randomly assigned 37 distinct persona combinations to the 108 profiles.
 Each individual persona attribute (\eg, each personality type) is represented at least eight times across the dataset.
 For factual accuracy and clinical plausibility evaluations, we standardized the patient persona to have a neutral personality, intermediate language proficiency, high recall, and normal mental status.
 This is done to isolate and focus on the informational aspects without influence from varied personas.